Relativistic reflection within an extended hot plasma geometry: Modeling reflection from axisymmetric sources

 \section{Modeling reflection from axisymmetric sources}

-We consider a geometrically thin accretion disk irradiated by a primary source, which is described by a geometrically thin ring at height, $h$, above the equatorial plane.
+We considered a geometrically thin accretion disk irradiated by a primary source, which is described by a geometrically thin ring at height, $h$, above the equatorial plane.
 The ring has radius, $\ringradius$, and is centered on the BH's rotational axis (see Fig.~\ref{fig:individual_photon_trajectories}), such that $\ringradius=0$ recovers the lamp post geometry.
-We define the dimensionless spin of the black hole $a = J / M$, ranging from $-0.998$ to $0.998$ \citep{thorne1974}.
-Distances are given in units of gravitational radii $\rg = \mathrm{G} M / \mathrm{c}^{2}$ unless otherwise stated.
-We set the speed of light, the gravitational constant, and the black hole mass equal to unity, $\mathrm{c} = \mathrm{G} = M = 1$.
+We defined the dimensionless spin of the BH as $a = J / M$, ranging from $-0.998$ to $0.998$ \citep{thorne1974}.
+Distances are given in units of gravitational radii, $\rg = \mathrm{G} M / \mathrm{c}^{2}$, unless otherwise stated.
+We set the speed of light, the gravitational constant, and the BH mass equal to unity, $\mathrm{c} = \mathrm{G} = M = 1$.